averemee-si/oracdc/README.md

 ### DDL Support and schema evolution
 [Data Definition Language (DDL)](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Types-of-SQL-Statements.html#GUID-FD9A8CB4-6B9A-44E5-B114-EFB8DA76FC88) is currently not supported.
 Its support is planned for version 0.9.8 (DEC-2020 - JAN-2021) along with support for the [Schema Evolution](https://docs.confluent.io/current/schema-registry/avro.html#schema-evolution) at Apache Kafka side.

+### RDBMS errors resiliency and connection retry back-off
+**oracdc** resilent to Oracle database shutdown and/or restart while performing [DBMS_LOGMNR.ADD_LOGFILE](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_LOGMNR.html#GUID-30C5D959-C0A0-4591-9FBA-F57BC72BBE2F) call or waiting for new archived redo log.
+ORA-17410 ("No more data read from socket") is intercepted and an attempt to reconnect is made after fixed backoff time specified by parameter `a2.connection.backoff`

 ### Known issues
 1. **INTERVAL** data types family not supported yet